Totally Hot

-Totally Hot is the tenth studio album by British-Australian singer Olivia Newton-John, released on 21 November 1978.
+Totally Hot is the eleventh studio album by British-Australian singer Olivia Newton-John, released on 21 November 1978.
 Commercially, it became her first top-ten album on the Billboard 200 chart since Have You Never Been Mellow (1975).
 Dressed on the album cover all in leather, Newton-John's transformation was seen to mirror her character Sandy's transformation in Grease.
 At the time, Totally Hot was her most successful album and became her first album to receive a Platinum certification by the Recording Industry Association of America (RIAA).

 Background and production

 1978 was a big year for Newton-John, when her career soared after she starred in the film adaptation of the Broadway musical Grease.
 She was offered the lead role of Sandy after meeting producer Allan Carr at a dinner party at Helen Reddy's home.
 The movie became the biggest box-office hit of 1978, and the soundtrack album which the former two songs were written and composed by her long-time music producer, John Farrar, specifically for the film, yielded three Top 5 singles for Newton-John and became one of the best-selling soundtracks of all time.

 Newton-John's transformation in Grease from goody-goody "Sandy 1" to spandex-clad "Sandy 2" emboldened Newton-John to do the same with her music career.
 In November 1978, she released Totally Hot.